falcon-pioupiou/Dockerfiles/README.md

-# Package CrowdStrike's Falcon Linux Sensor as a Container
+# Package CrowdStrike's Falcon Sensor for Linux as a Container
 This project helps build the scaffolding for customers to containerize their falcon sensor.

 ## Pre-Launch Checklist